Tailgating Is Illegal and Dangerous

 Tailgating car accidents are common throughout the United States.
 But how many accidents are caused by tailgating?
 According to the Texas Department of Insurance, rear-end accidents (many of which are caused by tailgating) account for nearly one-quarter of all auto accidents nationwide.
 These wrecks lead to an estimated 950,000 injuries and 2,000 deaths each year.

-Some drivers may think tailgating is harmless, but they do not understand the real dangers of tailgating.
+Some drivers may think tailgating is harmless, but they do not understand how tailgating is dangerous.

 Tailgating often leads to accidents because a driver following too closely does not have enough distance to safely stop if traffic ahead suddenly comes to a halt.
 Furthermore, some drivers do not realize that stopping distance is proportional to the size and weight of a vehicle.
 For instance, trucks need more stopping distance than passenger cars.